 The other way to think about continuous testing is that the testing process itself is continuous.
 Meaning that as a part of the continuous build continuous integration and continuous delivery pipelines there is also a continuous testing track.
 This means that test automation is built into the actual build and release pipeline and can serve as a quality gate to ensure that applications are meeting specific specifications before they get automatically deployed via DevOps.

 If you think about it, continuous testing is essential for DevOps because it serves as a mechanism to stop the conveyer belt if something is wrong with the application.
 If you’re taking your builds and immediately pushing them through automation to the delivery process, you could be deploying defects into production.
-So, this is why I think that the complete picture is continuous testing with DevOps.
+So, this is why I think that the complete picture is DevOps and continuous testing.

 There are many technologies that teams can leverage during the automated testing phase of the DevOps pipeline.
 Individually, each of these testing techniques and processes is quite valuable.
 The real bang for your buck comes from incorporating each technology and process end to end.